ZsoltTanko/inline-llm-lens/docs/ARCHITECTURE.md

 This makes the Dock icon appear briefly while Settings is open, then vanish.
 Don't use a global `applicationDidResignActive` handler to revert the policy — that races with window presentation and can silently kill the Settings window.
 (We tried; see [`TROUBLESHOOTING.md`](TROUBLESHOOTING.md).)

-**Floating panel activation.** When invoked via the global hotkey, the panel is presented with `NSApp.activate(ignoringOtherApps: true)` followed by `panel.makeKeyAndOrderFront(nil)` so it grabs keyboard focus immediately — Esc closes, Cmd+, opens Settings, etc. We deliberately do **not** use `.nonactivatingPanel` in the panel's style mask: that flag tells AppKit "don't activate the owning app when this panel becomes key", which cancels the activate call and leaves keyboard input routed elsewhere.
+**Floating panel activation.** When invoked via the global hotkey, the panel is presented with `NSApp.activate(ignoringOtherApps: true)` followed by `panel.makeKeyAndOrderFront(nil)` so it grabs keyboard focus immediately — Esc closes, ⌘↵ sends, ⌘C copies, ⌘L opens follow-up, ⌘, opens Settings.
+The panel uses `.nonactivatingPanel` in its style mask alongside the explicit `NSApp.activate` call; this combination keeps the owning app active while still allowing it to grab key focus.
 Note: under `.accessory` policy the macOS top menu bar still belongs to whatever app was previously frontmost — accessory apps do not get a menu bar.
 That's why the panel itself surfaces a gear (⌘,) for Settings and the status-bar icon menu carries the rest of the app commands.

 ## Storage layout